 We made our way down the stairs and onto the dirt road in the distance to begin a small loop.

-If it’s a clear day you can expect to see the majestic LA and San Bernardino mountain ranges across the valley.
+If it’s a clear day you can expect to see the majestic Santa Ana mountain ranges across the valley.
 When it snows, the snowcapped peaks are a bonus for the reserve’s visitors.

 We were surrounded by water on both sides of the road, and I was very surprised to see so many fish in the water.